Y011D4/SECCON2017/Crypto/Vigenere3d/README.md

 It is found that `key = _KP2Za_AAAAAAA` satisfies the condition.

 ### Find the plain text
-Now that key is found, we can decrypt.
+Now that the key is found, we can decrypt.
 ```py
 def solve_p(key):
     p = "SECCON{__________________________}"